Floorp-Projects/Floorp/testing/mozbase/docs/mozlog.rst

 Processing Log Files
 --------------------

-The ``mozlog.structured.reader`` module provides utilities for working with structured log files.
+The ``mozlog.reader`` module provides utilities for working with structured log files.

-.. automodule:: mozlog.structured.reader
+.. automodule:: mozlog.reader
   :members:

 Integration with argparse
 -------------------------

-The `mozlog.structured.commandline` module provides integration with the `argparse` module to provide uniform logging-related command line arguments to programs using `mozlog.structured`.
+The `mozlog.commandline` module provides integration with the `argparse` module to provide uniform logging-related command line arguments to programs using `mozlog`.
 Each known formatter gets a command line argument of the form ``--log-{name}``, which takes the name of a file to log to with that format, or ``-`` to indicate stdout.

-.. automodule:: mozlog.structured.commandline
+.. automodule:: mozlog.commandline
   :members:

 Simple Examples